Do you know how your food is produced? Do you know what all the e-numbers mean? If not, how can you be sure the product you choose is vegetarian?

 When you see the NZVS Approved trademark, you can be sure the product is completely suitable for vegetarians.
 Products carrying this logo meet all of the following strict criteria:

-Free from ingredients from animal slaughter, including animal flesh (meat, fowl, fish or shellfish), meat or bone stock, animal carcass fats, gelatine, aspic and royal jelly.
+Free from ingredients from animal slaughter, including animal flesh (meat, fowl, fish or shellfish), meat or bone stock, animal carcass fats, gelatine and cochineal.

 Free from genetically modified organisms (GMOs).
 The NZVS believes it is impossible to guarantee that such products are completely in accordance with the Society’s vegetarian principles.
 Vegetarian “rennet” used in cheese making is exempt.